wcarmon/docs/rust/lifetimes.md

 1. For multiple borrowed args, compiler can enforce they have the same or different lifetimes
 1. lifetimes define the contract enforced by the compiler (specifically, the borrow checker)

-# Multi threading
+# Static lifetime
-1. [thread::spawn](https://doc.rust-lang.org/std/thread/fn.spawn.html) requires that the fn have static lifetime
+1. static items outlive all other lifetimes
 1. `static` means *lives for the remaining lifetime of the running program*
 1. [constants and string literals](https://doc.rust-lang.org/rust-by-example/scope/lifetime/static_lifetime.html) have `static` lifetime
 1. [`Box::leak`](https://doc.rust-lang.org/std/boxed/struct.Box.html#method.leak) helps you make a static reference on the heap

-2.
+# Multi threading
+1. [thread::spawn](https://doc.rust-lang.org/std/thread/fn.spawn.html) requires that the fn have static lifetime

 # Other Resources